 - A lower price implies that you are compromising on the material and the longevity of the mattress.

 A precursory glance at the prices online and offline will tell you that most online stores offer lower prices than the brick and mortar stores.
 It does not mean that the product is of lower quality.
-There are lower overheads for an online business such as LivPure, and therefore, you get better deals.
+There are lower overheads for an online business such as Livpure Sleep, and therefore, you get better deals.

-What Mattress Material Would Be Best For My Needs?
+What Mattress Material Will Suit My Needs?

 Mattresses come in a wide variety of materials.
 The mattresses ability to support your weight, its ability to regulate temperature and its longevity rely heavily on the material and type of the mattress.
 Here are some of the common types of mattresses and who they benefit.